yarpoplar/VFX-photoshop-scripts/README.md

 ![](https://vgy.me/lclFxW.gif "CombineRGB")

 ## SaveToPNG
-Save current image to PNG in location, where PSD file is stored If PSD file doesn't exist, script will create it in user selected folder
+Save current image to PNG in location, where PSD file is stored.
+If PSD file doesn't exist, script will create it in user selected folder

 ## SaveToTGA
-Save current image to TGA in location, where PSD file is stored If PSD file doesn't exist, script will create it in user selected folder
+Save current image to TGA in location, where PSD file is stored.
+If PSD file doesn't exist, script will create it in user selected folder